antran1245/antran1245/README.md

 # About ME

 Hello there.
-My name is An and I am a person that have many interests.
+My name is An and I am a person that have interests in ...

-Here is a small list of my interests
 - Playing game, then understanding what make this game so enjoyable and addicting to play.
 - Coding simple programs, websites, and applications.
 <!-- - Creating simple 3D modals from time to time.
  -->

+ I enjoy creating websites using React.
+ Currently I am in the progress of learning TypeScript and how to interact TypeScript with React.

  Want to know more?
  Head over to my [portfolio page](https://antran1245.github.io/portfolio-2022/).